-(3) transmitting this grievance to the designated local supervisor through the union steward.

-(b) The local supervisor shall;

-(1) Provide the employee with a receipt stating the date on which the grievance was received.
+- (3) transmitting this grievance to the designated local supervisor through the union steward. - (b) The local supervisor shall: - (1) provide employee with a receipt stating the date on which the grievance was received;

-(2) Respond in writing within 14 days of receiving the grievance.
+(2) respond in writing within 14 days of receiving the grievance; and

-(3) Forward the grievance form and the Employer's response at Step 1 to the Human Resources Manager (or designate).
+(3) forward the grievance form and the Employer's response at Step 1 to the Human Resources Manager (or designate).